emilabraham/nothing-ever-happens/README.md

-# simple-trader
+# nothing-ever-happens
-Simple prototype trading bot using Manifold API.
+Simple trading bot using Manifold API.

-The strategy implemented here polls a market for updates and then bets the price will revert.
+The strategy implemented here polls for binary markets that predict something exciting will happen.
+It bets against that.
+It bets that status quo will remain.

+It specifically avoids sports markets since those typically always have a winner.
+So there can never be a status quo.

 # Run this bot!